Salbutamol is used to relieve asthma and COPD symptoms. These include coughing, wheezing and feeling breathless.

 - you have not had your technique checked for a year

-Watch videos of correct inhaler technique on the Asthma Society of Ireland website
+Watch videos about correct inhaler technique by the Asthma Society of Ireland - asthma.ie

 Use a spacer with the inhaler

 If you or your child find it difficult to use an inhaler, your GP may give you a spacer to use with it.